Heinrich Ambros Eckert

 Heinrich Ambros Eckert (16 October 1807 – 10 February 1840) was a German painter of battle-pieces.
-He was born at Würzburg, and was at first instructed by Carl Caspar Fesel (1775-1846).
+He was born at Würzburg in the Grand Duchy of Würzburg (now Bavaria), and was at first instructed by Carl Caspar Fesel (1775-1846).
 In 1825 he attended the academy at Munich, and afterwards visited the Tyrol and France.
 Between 1835 and 1840, in conjunction with Monten and Schelver, he published a work upon the German federal army, with two hundred coloured lithographic plates; and another illustrating the return of the Russian troops to their homes.
 He died at Munich in 1840, while engaged upon a picture of the great review near that city before the Emperor of Russia.
 Besides genre subjects and battle-pieces he painted marine views.